-Income Tax Expense Our estimated annual effective tax rate for the first quarter of 2012 was 26.6%, compared to a 20.8% estimated annual effective tax rate for the first quarter of 2011.
-The higher estimated tax rate in the first quarter of 2012 was primarily the result of differences in the mix of our domestic and international pre-tax earnings and losses, as well as the mix of international tax jurisdictions in which we operate.
-Also contributing to our higher effective tax rate in 2012, compared to the first quarter of 2011, was the impact of a tax law provision that expired at the end of 2011.
-This provision allowed us to defer recognition of certain foreign earnings for U.S. tax purposes during the 2011 quarter; such deferral was unavailable in the 2012 quarter.
+Income Tax Expense Our effective tax rate for the six months ended June 30, 2012 was 22.4%, compared to a 19.3% effective tax rate for the six months ended June 30, 2011.
+The effective tax rate in the first half of 2012 was primarily the result of differences in the mix of our domestic and international pre-tax earnings and losses, as well as the mix of international tax jurisdictions in which we operate.
+Also contributing to our higher effective tax rate in the first half of 2012, compared to the first half of 2011, was the impact of a tax law provision that expired at the end of 2011.
+This provision allowed us to defer recognition of certain foreign earnings for U.S. tax purposes during the six months ended June 30, 2011; such deferral was unavailable in the comparable period of 2012.

-Income tax expense for the three months ended March 31, 2011 also included a \$15.0 million reversal of U.S. income taxes that had been provided in 2010 on certain of our foreign earnings that we had planned to repatriate.
-In 2011, we reassessed our intention to repatriate these foreign earning to the U.S. subsequent to our decisions to build three new drillships overseas.
+Income tax expense for the six months ended June 30, 2011 also included a \$15.0 million reversal of U.S. income taxes that had been provided in 2010 on certain of our foreign earnings that we had planned to repatriate.
+In 2011, we reassessed our intention to repatriate these foreign earning to the U.S. subsequent to our 2011 decisions to build three new drillships overseas.

-Contract Drilling Revenue and Expense by Equipment Type
+Contract Drilling Revenue and Expense by Equipment Type Three Months Ended June 30, 2012 and 2011